Amazogramas | Roberto Huarcaya

 Amazograma #1 (Detail), 2014

-A storm discharges accumulated energy, not as mere destruction, but as a force seeking to restore balance.
-This image captures that essence: a 30m-long frame of an Amazonian palm lying on the bed of the Madre de Dios River.
+A storm, whether literal or symbolic, is an essential part of a larger process.
+It discharges accumulated energy, not as destruction for its own sake, but as a force seeking to restore balance.
+In this way, even turmoil serves a purpose – one of renewal and equilibrium.
+The image presented here captures this very essence: a thirty-metre-long frame of an Amazonian palm tree lying on the bed of the Madre de Dios River.

-While Huarcaya and his team were exposing a 30m roll of photosensitive paper placed beneath the tree, a storm erupted.
-Four flashes of lightning imprinted their energy onto the scene and onto the paper.
-Nature took control.
+What makes this piece unique is that it was created in collaboration with nature itself.
+As the artist, Huarcaya served merely as a medium – nature, as the true subject, took a photograph of herself.
+While the artist and his team were exposing the roll of photosensitive paper placed beneath the fallen palm tree, using only a small handheld flash, a tropical storm suddenly erupted.
+Four flashes of lightning illuminated the entire landscape, imprinting their energy onto the scene and onto the paper.
+At that moment, nature took control.

 About the photographer